yuvibirdi/lerobot-sim2real/docs/zero_shot_rgb_sim2real.md

 ## 1: Setup your simulation and real world environment

-We provide some pre-built simulation environments that only need a few minor modifications for your own use.
-If you are interested in making your own environments to then tackle via sim2real reinforcement learning we recommend you finish this tutorial first then read TODO
+We provide a pre-built simulation environment that only need a few minor modifications for your own use.
+If you are interested in making your own environments to then tackle via sim2real reinforcement learning we recommend you finish this tutorial first then learn how to [create custom tasks in ManiSkill](https://maniskill.readthedocs.io/en/latest/user_guide/tutorials/custom_tasks/index.html) and the tutorial on how to [design them for sim2real support](https://maniskill.readthedocs.io/en/latest/user_guide/tutorials/custom_tasks/index.html)

 In this section we need to roughly align the real world and simulation environments.
 This means we need to decide where the robot is installed, and where the camera is relative to the robot.